Visual Arts and Society Minor

 Students can customize the minor through diverse and flexible curriculum; access courses usually restricted to majors, such as architecture, studio art, and advanced critical theory; and explore a variety of classes that complement the major.
 They can choose from classes in studio art, art history, sociology, political science, religion and culture, communication, hospitality and tourism management, urban affairs and planning, international studies, and many more.

-The 18-credit Visual Arts and Society Minor has four required art courses (3 credits each).
+The 18-credit Visual Arts and Society Minor has three required courses (3 credits each) and nine credits of electives.

 ART 1104: Language of Visual Arts

-ART 2385: Survey of the History of Western Art I (Fall only) -or-
+ART 2385: Survey of the History of Western Art I -or-

-ART 2386: Survey of the History of Western Art II (Spring only)
+.
+ART 2386: Survey of the History of Western Art II

 ART 4104: Interpretation of Visual Arts*